 - Host a writing Open House

-In this example, the Live Oak Writing Project hosted write-ins on the Southern Miss Gulf Coast Campus and supported writing activities in public school classrooms from Pascagoula to Bay St. Louis.
+The Live Oak Writing Project hosted write-ins on the Southern Miss Gulf Coast Campus and supported writing activities in public school classrooms from Pascagoula to Bay St. Louis.

 - Get Ready for National Novel Writing Month!